-Partial findings were published at the end of 2017 for one component: Among 689 patients, cardiac syncope was the adjudicated final diagnosis in 125 (18%).
-Plasma concentrations of MRproANP, C-terminal proendothelin 1, copeptin, and midregional-proadrenomedullin were all significantly higher in patients with cardiac syncope compared with patients with other causes.
+With regard to the biomarker: plasma concentrations of MRproANP, C-terminal proendothelin 1, copeptin, and midregional-proadrenomedullin were all significantly higher in patients with cardiac syncope compared with patients with other causes.
 This led the team to conclude that the use of MRproANP significantly improves the early detection of cardiac syncope among unselected patients.

 -Badertscher, P., Nestelberger, T., de Lavallaz, J. du F., et al, “Prohormones in the Early Diagnosis of Cardiac Syncope”, Journal of the American Heart Association: Cardiovascular and Cerebrovascular Disease, 2017;6(12):e006592. doi.org/10.1161/JAHA.117.006592